learn-co-students/module-3-round-1-retake-code-challenge---dumbo-web-111918-complete-code-challenge-1547822173/README.md

 #### Important Note

-**Once this response is received you need to decrease the number of remaining tickets.**
+**Once this response is received you need to decrease the number of remaining tickets displayed on the DOM.**

 ### Styling